BruceEckel/AtomicKotlin-hugo/content/examples/index.md

 > [Complete instructions for configuring and running the code](https://github.com/BruceEckel/AtomicKotlinExamples/blob/master/README.md#atomic-kotlin-examples).

 The examples are automatically extracted directly from the book.
-The repository includes tests to verify that the code in the book correct.
+The repository includes tests to verify that the code in the book is correct.